mshin77/PubMLP/README.md

    This command installs the necessary Python dependencies listed in the `requirements.txt` file.

-3. Execute the main script (runs the pipeline and generate outputs):
+3. Execute the main script to generate outputs:

    - In a terminal or command prompt (Bash shell):